mildanor/infinite-scroll/README.md

 ## Instructions to run

 Make sure you have node and npm installed.
-Then:
+Then in the project directory/folder run:
 * Npm install
 * Npm start